-- 1.1 The University aims to provide all of its students with the support and guidance they need to achieve success.
-The Student Code of Conduct sets out the standard of conduct the University expects of its students so that everyone can undertake their studies in a supportive and non-threatening environment. - 1.2 The Student Code of Conduct does not deal with academic misconduct, which is addressed in the Procedure for Handling Academic Misconduct.
+1.1 The University aims to provide all of its students with the support and guidance they need to achieve success.
+The Student Code of Conduct sets out the standard of conduct the University expects of its students so that everyone can undertake their studies in a supportive and non-threatening environment.

+1.2 The Student Code of Conduct does not deal with academic misconduct, which is addressed in the Procedure for Handling Academic Misconduct.
 Similarly, the Code does not cover conduct by staff towards students.
-Students must make any complaint about the conduct of a member of staff through the Student Complaints Procedure. - 1.3 There are various other University policies and regulations that apply to students and breach of which will, where appropriate, be dealt with as breaches of the Student Code of Conduct.
-These regulations and policies include (but are not limited to): - Library Rules and Regulations - Student Rules and Regulations for the Use of Computing Facilities (and associated IT Services policies) - Manchester Met Accommodation Terms and Conditions of Residence (where relevant)
+Students must make any complaint about the conduct of a member of staff through the Student Complaints Procedure.

+1.3 There are various other University policies and regulations that apply to students and breach of which will, where appropriate, be dealt with as breaches of the Student Code of Conduct.
+These regulations and policies include (but are not limited to):

+- •Library Rules and Regulations - Student Rules and Regulations for the Use of Computing Facilities (and associated IT Services policies) - Manchester Met Accommodation Terms and Conditions of Residence (where relevant)

-1.4 There is also a separate Procedure for the Suspension and Exclusion of Students from Programmes on Grounds of Professional Unsuitability ('the Professional Unsuitability Procedure'), which applies to programmes that include or lead to a professional qualification or that confer practitioner status.
-Concerns about the professional unsuitability of students should be dealt with under the Professional Unsuitability
+1.4 There is also a separate Fitness to Practice procedure which applies to programmes that include or lead to a professional qualification or that confer practitioner status.
+Concerns about the Fitness to Practice Procedure of students should be dealt with under the Fitness to Practice Procedure

 Procedure, rather than under the Student Code of Conduct.
-However, if through the operation of the procedure in the Student Code of Conduct a student is found to have committed misconduct or serious misconduct, this might constitute a ground for taking action under the Professional Unsuitability Procedure.
+However, if through the operation of the procedure in the Student Code of Conduct a student is found to have committed misconduct or serious misconduct, this might constitute a ground for taking action under the Fitness to Practice Procedure.